-Aer-Kidd is a 280 hectare property covering approximately 1.3 kilometres of the Worthington Offset Dyke located near Worthington, Ontario in the Sudbury Basin area.
+The Aer-Kidd property is a 280 hectare property covering approximately 1.3 kilometres of the Worthington Offset Dyke located near Worthington, Ontario in the Sudbury Basin area.
 Past production on the Aer-Kidd property has come from numerous shallow underground and surface workings (Howland Pit, Rosen and Robinson Deposits).
 The Aer-Kidd property is located centrally between two significant known resources also on the Worthington offset, Vale's Totten mine and KGHM's Victoria project.
-At Aer-Kidd, there has not been any significant testing of mineralization at depth.
+There has not been any significant testing of mineralization at depth at the Aer-Kidd property.

-In March of 2015 SPC disclosed results from the first three holes completed on the property, two of which included encouraging intersections of elevated copper, nickel and platinum group (Ni-Cu-PGM) mineralization.

-On May 25, 2015, SPC announced that it has continued to intersect Ni-Cu-PGM mineralization at its Aer-Kidd Project.
+In March of 2015, SPC disclosed results from the first three holes completed on the property, two of which included encouraging intersections of elevated copper, nickel and platinum group (Ni-Cu-PGM) mineralization.
+On May 25, 2015, SPC announced that it has continued to intersect Ni-Cu-PGM mineralization at its Aer-Kidd property.